Casimir energy for spinor fields with $\delta$-shell potentials

 \section{Casimir energy in the confining case}

+The analytic continuation (\ref{zetacontinued}) together with the explicit small-$m$ expansions (\ref{a-1final}), (\ref{a0final}), (\ref{b0final}), (\ref{aifinal}), and the corresponding ones for the exterior region, can now be used to compute the Casimir energy of a spinor field under the influence of a confining $\delta$-shell potential.
+In the framework of the spectral zeta function regularization the Casimir energy can be extracted by analyzing the zeta function of the system in a neighborhood of $s=-1/2$ \cite{kirsten2001spectral,bordag2009advances}.
+In the case of the Dirac spinor under the influence of the $\delta$-shell potential the expression for the Casimir energy is

+As the reader might have noticed in the previous Section the spectral zeta function develops, in the process of analytic continuation, a simple pole at $s=-1/2$.
+This is a general feature of the zeta function regularization method \cite{kirsten2001spectral,bordag2009advances} and implies that the right-hand-side of (\ref{casimirformula}) has the small-$\varepsilon$ behavior
-As we have already mentioned after the explicit expressions \eqref{casimirformula} and \eqref{casimirformula2}, the Casimir energy is a well-defined quantity (with no need for renormalization) only if the residue at the point $s=-1/2$ of the spectral zeta function associated with the system under consideration vanishes.

-In order to select these configurations, we compute the total residue of the spectral zeta function at $s=-1/2$ and consider only those matching conditions that lead to a vanishing total residue.
+where $\textrm{FP}\zeta$ denotes the finite part of the zeta function.
+It is clear from the last formula that the Casimir energy of the system, given by the limit in (\ref{casimirformula}), is well-defined when the sum of the residues of the interior and exterior zeta functions at the point $s=-1/2$ vanishes.
+If this sum of the residues does not vanish, then the Casimir energy can be defined after a suitable renormalization of the theory.
+We refer to \cite{elizalde1998casimir} for a detailed description of the renormalization process.
+In order to select the configurations for which the Casimir energy is a well-defined quantity, we compute the total residue of the spectral zeta function at $s=-1/2$ and consider only those matching conditions that lead to a vanishing total residue.